-A device ID is a unique, anonymized identifier made up of a combination of numbers and letters that is associated with a single mobile device: a smartphone, tablet, or a wearable such as a smart watch.
+A device ID is a unique, anonymized string of numbers and letters that identifies a single mobile device: a smartphone, a tablet, or a wearable such as a smart watch.

 What is a device ID?

 A device ID is a unique identifier linked to a particular mobile device.
 It’s anonymous, because it doesn’t contain any personally identifiable information (PII) about the user, such as their name, email, address, or credit card number.

 In the past, any app installed on the device could retrieve the device ID, allowing marketers and developers to measure campaign and in-app activities without access to users’ personal information.

 However, that changed with the introduction of Apple’s App Tracking Transparency (ATT) framework, which now requires app owners to get permission to access an Apple user’s device ID.
 This shift towards a privacy-first world brings challenges for marketers looking to measure and optimize their campaigns.
 With less data available on individual users or devices, aggregated data is becoming increasingly important — we’ll explore this in more detail later.

 There are two main types of device IDs: Apple uses the ID for Advertisers (IDFA) and Android uses the Google Advertiser ID (GAID).
 They essentially work in the same way to connect a user’s actions with an ad campaign, an install, or in-app activities.
 The key difference today is that for Apple devices, marketers and app owners can only access the IDFA if the user has opted in.

 The Apple IDFA comprises eight characters, a dash, and then three sets of four characters.
 All letters are upper case.
 Here’s an example: